Fonta1n3/FullyNoded/Docs/QandA.md

 **Problemsolving**
 1. Are you absolutely sure the rpc password and username and onion are 100% correct? rpcpassword that's in your `bitcoin.conf`.
 2. Have you tried rebooting the node?
 3. Are there any special characters in the RPC password?
 Only alphanumeric is allowed but the app should warn you about that.
+Make sure your rpc credentials do not have any special characters
 4. Generally rebooting Tor on the node would solve this issue if everything else is correct.
 5. is there any possibility your isp is blocking `tor` (On your phone)?